 'Better Than Wingstop' Fiery Lime Wings Recipe

-Of all the popular Wingstop menu items, including Cajun fried corn and voodoo fries, it always comes back to the wings.
-It only makes sense that a restaurant with the word "wing" in its name be known for its wings, and perhaps more specifically, known for its plethora of wing flavors, both classic and new.
-One such limited-time flavor, fiery lime, intrigued wing lovers when it was first introduced to the Wingstop menu in late 2025.
-The spicy margarita-inspired flavor boasted notes of lime, chili spice, and general zestiness, so it's easy to see why Wingstop fans were eager to give the new flavor a spin.
+Of all the popular Wingstop menu items, from Cajun fried corn to voodoo fries, it always comes back to the namesake wings and their plethora of flavors, both classic and new.
+One such limited-time offering, fiery lime, intrigued wing lovers when it was first introduced to the Wingstop menu in late 2025.
+The spicy margarita-inspired flavor boasted notes of lime, chili spice, and general zestiness, so it's easy to see why Wingstop fans were eager to give the new variety a spin.

-In case your Wingstop location has already discontinued the fiery lime flavor — or in case you're looking for something even better than Wingstop's version — then recipe developer Patterson Watkins' 'better than Wingstop' fiery lime wings recipe is the natural solution.
-And, yes, these copycat wings pack in every bit of zesty flavor that the OG Wingstop wings did.
-"These wings are super-packed," Watkins describes, noting that they're "zesty, fiery, savory, tangy, with a hint of mellowing sweetness — an explosion of flavor."
-She also highlights the tequila-based marinade, "The boozy margarita marinade is a superb tenderizer that also infuses the wings from the inside out with lime and salt (there's an essence of the tequila, not in-your-face boozy, not boozy-tasting at all, really)."
-If you like heat.
-If you like margaritas.
-If you are a wing aficionado.
-You'll love these.
+In case your Wingstop location has already discontinued the fiery lime flavor — or in case you're looking for something even better than Wingstop's version — recipe developer Patterson Watkins' 'better than Wingstop' fiery lime wings recipe is the natural solution.
+And, yes, these copycat wings pack in every bit of zesty flavor than the OG Wingstop wings did.
+"These wings are super-packed," Watkins says, noting that they're "zesty, fiery, savory, tangy, with a hint of mellowing sweetness — an explosion of flavor."
+She also highlights the tequila-based marinade: "The boozy margarita marinade is a superb tenderizer that also infuses the wings from the inside out with lime and salt.
+There's an essence of the tequila, not in-your-face boozy, not boozy-tasting at all, really."
+Whether you're heat-seeking, a margarita lover, or looking for new ways to enjoy drums and flats, these wings are calling for you.

 Gather the ingredients for 'better than Wingstop' fiery lime wings

 As with any wing recipe, you'll need some raw chicken wings as the base.
 For the margarita-inspired marinade, you'll need gold tequila, fresh lime juice, honey, orange liqueur or triple sec, and salt.
-You'll also need vegetable oil to fry the wings, along with a mixture of cornstarch and flour to coat the wings before frying, and there is a specific reason that Watkins uses both.
-"The cornstarch creates a crisp finish while the flour creates a sauce-grabbing surface," she explains.
-She also notes that you can use one or the other and still end up with a nicely fried wing, but if you go this route, pat the wings with a paper towel after they fry to help prevent the sauce from sloughing.
+You'll also need vegetable oil to fry the wings, along with a mixture of cornstarch and flour to coat the wings before frying.
+And yes, there is a specific reason that Watkins uses both: "The cornstarch creates a crisp finish while the flour creates a sauce-grabbing surface."

 Step 1: Make the marinade